New Super Mario Bros. 2

 New Super Mario Bros.
-2, the third installment in the New Super Mario Bros. series, is the most original and the most creative game on the Nintendo 3DS, made with never-before-seen assets.
-Besides saving the princess, a secondary goal of the game is to collect a million coins, for which you pretty much get diddly squat.
+2, the inaccurately-named third installment in the New Super Mario Bros. series, is the most original and most creative game on the 3DS, made with never-before-seen assets.
+Besides saving the princess, a secondary goal of the game is to collect 1,000,000 coins, for which you pretty much get diddly squat.

 | Regional Text Differences|

 All of the English text differences between the European and North American versions.